 - Trap-Neuter-Return (TNR) protects and improves the lives of all community cats, regardless of their level of socialization.

-Feral, stray, and companion or pet cats are all members of the same species; they are all domestic cats.
+Feral, stray, and indoor or pet cats are all members of the same species; they are all domestic cats.
 However, understanding their behaviors and interactions with people can shed light on the nuances that set them apart.
 Stray cats and feral cats exhibit distinct characteristics that may not be immediately apparent.

 Whether you are a shelter worker, veterinarian, or cat advocate, or you just share your neighborhood with community cats, knowing how to tell the difference can help inform how best to interact with a cat or what, if any, intervention would be in each cat’s best interest.